 In 2023, Meridian was engaged to provide advice on the competitiveness and appropriateness of the Executive Compensation Program.
 As part of this review, the HR&G Committee reviewed the comparator group and determined that, taking into consideration the change in the Company's revenue, assets and market capitalization, the comparator group should be modified.
-A new comparator group was approved by the HR&G Committee in 2023 (the "Comparator Group").
-This Comparator Group was used to review 2023 executive compensation and is set out below:
+Meridian recommended changes to the comparator group which were adopted by the Company in 2024 (the "Comparator Group").
+This Comparator Group was used to review executive compensation and is set out below:

-- Aecon Group Inc.
+- Aecon Group Inc

 - Badger Infrastructure Solutions Ltd.

 - Calfrac Well Services Ltd.

 - Doman Building Materials Group Ltd.

 - Enerflex Ltd.

 - Martinrea International Inc.

 - NFI Group Inc.

 - North American Construction Group Ltd.

-Richelieu Hardware Ltd
+- Richelieu Hardware Ltd.

-- Richelieu Hardware Ltd. Russel Metals Inc.
+- Russel Metals Inc.

 - Secure Energy Services Inc.

 - Shawcor Ltd.

 - Taiga Building Products

-- Trican Well Service Ltd.
+- · Trican Well Service Ltd.

-- Wajax Corp.
+- · Wajax Corp.